decalage2/awesome-security-hardening/README.md

 - [Awesome Container Security](https://github.com/kai5263499/container-security-awesome) - A curated list of awesome resources related to container building and runtime security
 - [Awesome Crypto Papers](https://github.com/pFarb/awesome-crypto-papers) - A curated list of cryptography papers, articles, tutorials and howtos.

+- [Technical Report about the Malware used in the Cyberespionage against RUAG](https://www.govcert.admin.ch/whitepapers/apt-case-ruag-technical-report-govcert-ch/)(Note the chapter Recommendations)